 Progress or interim reports are generated between report cards to indicate achievement, effort, and conduct at that point and to notify parents when students are in danger of failing a subject or if behavior or other factors are affecting their education.
-Progress reports are posted to RenWeb for parent review.
+Progress reports are distributed during parent/teacher conferences in Quarter 1 and emailed to parents via RenWeb for parent review in Quarters 2-4.
 Parents are to acknowledge receipt of the progress report by emailing a confirmation to the homeroom teacher.